 If the Judge directs that an oral hearing must take place within a specified time, the court will liaise with you or your legal representatives and the representatives of the other parties to fix a permission hearing within the time period directed.

-Serving JR Bundle On The Home Office, UKVI & Any Interested Parties
+Serving JR Bundle On the Home Office, UKVI & Any Interested Parties

 The sealed copy of Judicial Review (JR) bundle must be served on the Home Office, UKVI and any person that you consider to be an interested party (unless the court directs otherwise) within 5 days of the date of issue (i.e. the date shown on the court seal).

-You should lodge a statement with the court by completing the appropriate form within 7 days of serving the Respondent and other interested parties confirming that the Judicial Review (JR) bundle was served on the Home Office, UKVI.
+You should lodge a statement with the court by completing the appropriate form within 7 days of serving the Respondent and other interested parties, confirming that the Judicial Review (JR) bundle was served on the Home Office, UKVI.

 Acknowledgement Of Service (AOS)

-Any person who has been served with the claim form and who wishes to take part in the Judicial Review (JR) should file an Acknowledgment of Service (AOS) in the court, within 21 days of the Judicial Review (JR) proceedings being served upon them.
+Any person who has been served with the claim form and who wishes to take part in the Judicial Review (JR) should file an Acknowledgement of Service (AOS) in the court, within 21 days of the Judicial Review (JR) proceedings being served upon them.
 In immigration cases, the Acknowledgement of Service (AOS) is filed by the Government Legal Department (GLD) on behalf of their client, the Home Office, UKVI.

 The Acknowledgement of Service (AOS) must set out the summary of grounds for contesting the claim and the name and address of any person considered to be an interested party (who has not previously been identified and served as an interested party).